divyaa-shrestha/Cybersecurity/Phase3/auth_test_report.md

   Spec match: ✅ Yes

 - **Can view reservations** — `/api/reservations`
-  Observation: Reservation data visible without user identities
+  Observation: Reservation data visible
   Spec match: ✅ Yes

+- **Can register as a reserver** — `/register`
+  Observation: Registration form accepts new user details; system validates age and only allows registration if user is over 15; otherwise shows error message “You are not above 15”
+  Spec: ✅ Yes

+- **Can log in successfully** — `/login`
+  Observation: Login succeeds with correct credentials
+  Spec: ✅ Yes

 ### ❌ Cannot do